In a 2003 Harvard Business Review article, Fred Reichheld introduced Net Promoter Score® as a new measure of customer loyalty and satisfaction.

 This is precisely how most customers perceive your NPS survey — as a genuine request for actionable feedback.
 Few people are so familiar with Net Promoter Score that they hesitate to provide accurate or valuable insights.

 Awareness of NPS can produce better feedback

-Interestingly, we’ve observed that familiarity with Net Promoter Score can produce higher quality feedback.
+Interestingly, we’ve observed that familiarity with Net Promoter Score can produce higher-quality feedback.

 NPS is widely used, but definitely not outdated

-It’s now easier than it’s ever been for your business to analyze NPS feedback and spot trends in customer sentiment as they develop.
+It’s now easier than ever for your business to analyze NPS feedback and spot trends in customer sentiment as they develop.
 Thanks to automation, it’s quicker and easier to send NPS surveys and collect data than at any point in time.

 NPS evolves constantly

-NPS reports have also become more insightful, allowing you to filter and recalculate your data based on offline or online touch-points, audience segments or other custom attributes.
+NPS reports have also become more insightful, allowing you to filter and recalculate your data based on offline or online touch-points, audience segments, or other custom attributes.

 Start using NPS to survey customers and improve retention